Creating Space for Innovation in Lab Informatics

 Integrations can provide value for getting data into corporate systems, automating manual tasks, and bringing data together through different lenses for analysis.
 But the current landscape is a lot like a children’s shape sorter: many different pieces that only fit into their specific slots.
 The standards discussion highlighted the complexity in this space; there are as many standards as there are tasks to solve.
 Different problem areas have standards of differing maturity and market adoption.
 It’s hard to keep all of the standards straight at times, so companies must evaluate their business problems and the ability of the existing standards to address them.
 Then focus their attention on those select few while the others continue to evolve.

 Big Data to Big Analysis

 Nobody is talking about big data anymore.
 That seems to have been solved already, even though many companies admittedly aren’t doing it well yet.
-The topic now is big analysis, because all big data does is take up disk space (albeit likely distributed and in the cloud).
+According to Eric Little of Osthus the topic now is big analysis, because all big data does is take up disk space (albeit likely distributed and in the cloud).
 Big analysis is all about what you can do with your big data.
 If the data is Brent crude, the real fun lies in turning that into high octane petrol.
 There are two approaches to this that were discussed: technology and people.
 The technology approach leverages master ontologies, semantics, machine learning and the like to make sense of the data programmatically.
 The people approach is all about, well… people!
 Namely, data scientists, to make sense of the data, using understanding and context.